faustbrian/variable-keys/docs/polymorphic-relations.md

----
-title: Polymorphic Relations
-description: Use the variableMorphs macro to create configurable polymorphic relationship columns in Laravel migrations.
----

 The `variableMorphs()` macro eliminates verbose match expressions when defining polymorphic relationship columns, making your migrations cleaner and type-safe.

 ## Basic Usage